leomotors/Mini-Vector-Calculator/README.md

 * Tested using valgrind, however, some very small leaks are possible in rare case.

-* Only applies on English Version
+* Exclude Thai and Japanese Version on Windows

 ### Multilingual

 * Support 3 Languages: English, Thai and Japanese

- __Note__: In Thai and Japanese Version, Import/Export Vector and setting Number Precision is unstable.
-Please avoid using them.
+ __Note__: In Thai and Japanese Version on Windows is unstable, some feature might cause bugs.
+In Linux, it's working fine.

 ## How to Run Program

-  Compile the source code and done!
+  Compile the source code with gcc and done!

-  To use import/export function, VectorSave Folder must be in the same directory.
+  Note: To use import/export function, VectorSave Folder must be in the same directory.

+  Which file to compile?
+   <a href="https://github.com/Leomotors/Mini-Vector-Calculator/blob/main/docs/compilemanual.md">Here is info!</a>

 ## Sample Vector Data to start with